 This is an implication that architecture is in crisis.
 On that we can agree.
 But it’s in crisis not because the buildings made today are not symmetrical, or because their designers are afraid of beauty or of ornament.
 It’s in crisis because architecture—and here I use this term to mean buildings that have been designed for construction in the physical world—does not fit as a commodity into capitalist economic structures.
 There is no value, in the Marxist sense of the word, to be extracted from additional ornament, from a balanced and artfully composed plan, from awe-inspiring beauty, except for in the cases of buildings conceived to be monumental.
 There is no “feeling” that makes a developer money.
 The reason that highly designed contemporary architecture almost exclusively manifests in iconic structures is that it’s the only way that investing in design and aesthetic quality can turn a profit for someone.
 The architects whose work he cites—Zaha Hadid, Frank Gehry, Peter Eisenman—just happen to be among the few whose work has been irreverent enough to attract investment, or at least a vaunted position in the rarefied halls of Ivy League architecture schools.

 It’s difficult to say what the work of these architects would look like were the pressures of capitalism not a factor in their design.
-Frank Gehry, who the authors confusingly (and incorrectly) call the “architects’ favorite architect,” has long designed buildings that raise the ire and criticism of the architecture community for reasons similar to the ones the authors cite.
+Frank Gehry, whom the authors confusingly (and incorrectly) call the “architects’ favorite architect,” has long designed buildings that raise the ire and criticism of the architecture community for reasons similar to the ones the authors cite.
 But why does he keep making them?
 Because they make money.
 The Guggenheim Bilbao, designed by Gehry and completed in 1997, is often credited with the popularization of the city and spikes in tourism there.
 The “Bilbao effect” is a simplistic way of thinking about and understanding the complex forces that influence any city’s development, but the desire to recreate it elsewhere has led developers to seek out spectacular designs from architects all too willing to provide them.

 Sitting counter to this “starchitecture” are more pedestrian manifestations—housing complexes, hospitals, government buildings—of “contemporary architecture” that the authors denounce with similar vigor.
 These buildings are often characterized by rectilinear facades and plans, cheap materials, and poor detailing, but they proliferate in cities in large part thanks to the pressures exerted by capital.
 They provide the semblance of modernization, the up-chargeable veneer of high design, with none of the work (or related expense) required to design or construct it.
-The lack of quality and banality typical of contemporary everyday architecture stems from the same capitalist logic that resulted in the myth of the “Bilbao Effect.”
+The lack of quality and banality typical of contemporary everyday architecture stems from the same capitalist logic that resulted in the myth of the “Bilbao effect.”
 While these issues manifest visually, the problem is actually not aesthetic.
 It is, fundamentally, a problem of economics.
 In what seems to be a happy accident, Rennix and Robinson almost get it right: they suggest that “we must break out of the prison [of our ideas] and destroy the economic system.”
 But it isn’t our ideas that are the prison; it’s the economic system itself.

 This idea isn’t entirely unknown to the architectural profession, which has over the last two decades slowly reclaimed the political nature of its work.
-At the front of this movement is the U.S-based group The Architecture Lobby, a formation of left-leaning architects that organize on the basis of their status as workers in order to advocate for the value of their labor.
+At the front of this movement is the U.S.-based group The Architecture Lobby, a formation of left-leaning architects that organize on the basis of their status as workers in order to advocate for the value of their labor.
 Rather than taking up the fight against capitalism by shadowboxing with its aesthetic precipitate, the group seeks to confront it at the means of architectural production.
 Their critique is rooted in political economy and in an understanding that there is no “outside” to capitalism.
 If we’re going to change the economic system, we have to break it from within.
 This idea seems to completely elude the authors, and it’s here that they entirely miss the mark.
-They’ve taken aim at every thing—architects and their ego, their bad taste, their bad ideas, their contempt and disdain for “the masses”—but the real culprit: the absolute necessity for everything produced under capitalism to turn a profit.
+They’ve taken aim at every thing—architects and their egos, their bad taste, their bad ideas, their contempt and disdain for “the masses”—but the real culprit: the absolute necessity for everything produced under capitalism to turn a profit.

 My deep gratitude to Keefer Dunn, alongside whom I have developed these ideas and whose notes on this piece were immensely helpful.